Imison Award 2019 WINNER

 The Imison Award 2019 shortlist

-The prize of £3,000, generously sponsored by The Peggy Ramsay Foundation, will be presented as part of the BBC’s Audio Drama Awards on 3 February 2019.
-The judges – Stefan Buczacki, Jamila Gavin, Nell Leyshon, David Morley, Hannah Silva, Sean Grundy and Elizabeth-Anne Wheal – are delighted to announce the following three shortlisted writers:
+The prize of £3,000, generously sponsored by The Peggy Ramsay Foundation, was presented as part of the BBC’s Audio Drama Awards on 3 February 2019.
+The judges included members of the SoA Scriptwriters Group: Stefan Buczacki, Jamila Gavin, Nell Leyshon, David Morley, Hannah Silva, Sean Grundy and Elizabeth-Anne Wheal.

 Spike and the Elfin Oak by Ian Billings | Produced by Gemma Jenkins, BBC Radio Drama, 44', BBC Radio 4 | Listen here